thomased/spec.vis/README.md

 ## Spectral sensitivity data package

-`spectra.visual` is a a database of receptor absorbance and ocular transmission spectra and metadata, useful for visual/colorspace modelling among other things.
+`spectra.visual` is a mini-database and R data package of receptor absorbance and ocular transmission spectra with metadata, useful for visual/colorspace modelling among other things.
 It currently contains **283 spectra** from **82 species**.

 ## Installation